Date: Saturday and Sunday, March 9-10, 2019

 Avian Handling Interactive Demonstration = $25 (the interactive demonstration has been canceled; a Low Stress Avian Handling discussion will take place instead)

-Discount prices for general public, UCD employees and ALL students are available for view at checkout.
+Discount prices for general public, UC Davis employees and ALL students are available for view at checkout.

 Registration for this event is now closed.

 Our 34th annual Wildlife and Exotic Animal Symposium will feature a diverse range of topics on species such as rabbits, reptiles, goldfish, sea otters, birds of prey, and primates to name a few.
 Information on diagnostic imaging, endoscopy, surgical procedures, anesthesia, and zoo/conservation medicine will also be provided.

 This two-day program will also feature a track specifically for veterinary technicians and vet assistants.
 An avian handling interactive demonstration is also available with a separate registration.
 Space is limited for this session so be sure to register early!
 This conference is perfect for anyone who sees the occasional exotic pet or specializes in this unique area of veterinary medicine.

 Guest speakers this year include Dr. Rebecca Duerr, director at the International Bird Rescue’s wildlife clinics in CA. She serves on the Board of Directors of the National Wildlife Rehabilitators Association and has been heavily involved in wildlife rehabilitation in California since 1988.

 Dr. Laila Proenca is currently the Director of the Zoological Medicine and Surgery Program at VCA Animal Hospitals and the Chief of the Zoological Medicine Department at VCA West Los Angeles Animal Hospital.
 She will provide several lectures regarding endoscopic procedures and endosurgery for rabbits and reptiles.